(No ratings)

 |---|---|

-Dr. Mark Rieger, who practices in Cedar Knolls, NJ, West Orange, NJ, and Hanover, NJ, is a medical specialist in pediatric orthopedics/orthopedic surgery and spine surgery.
-Dr. Rieger speaks Spanish.
-His clinical interests include scoliosis, arthroscopic surgery, and ACL reconstruction.
-He is affiliated with Connecticut Children's Medical Center, Morristown Medical Center, and RWJBarnabas Health.
-Dr. Rieger studied medicine at the University of Connecticut School of Medicine.
-His medical residency was performed at Steven and Alexandra Cohen Children's Medical Center and Long Island Jewish Medical Center.
-He is in-network for several insurance carriers, including Blue California, Empire BlueCross BlueShield, and United Healthcare PPO.
+Dr. Mark Rieger specializes in pediatric orthopedics/orthopedic surgery and spine surgery.
+In addition to English, he speaks Spanish.
+Dr. Rieger's areas of expertise include scoliosis, arthroscopic surgery, and ACL reconstruction.
+His hospital/clinic affiliations include Connecticut Children's Medical Center, Morristown Medical Center, and RWJBarnabas Health.
+Before performing his residency at Steven and Alexandra Cohen Children's Medical Center and Long Island Jewish Medical Center, Dr. Rieger attended the University of Connecticut School of Medicine.
+Dr. Rieger seems to be an in-network provider for Blue California, Empire BlueCross BlueShield, and United Healthcare PPO, as well as other insurance carriers.
 According to Atlantic Health System, new patients are welcome to contact his office in Cedar Knolls, NJ.